KingofSpiders/Across_Solar_Terms/README.md

 #### Made by: Windows 11 Professional-Education Insider Preview Build 25330 + Python 3.11.2 + Pygame 2.3.0
 #### Package by: VMware 17 + Windows 7 Service Package 1 Home Basic + Python 3.8.10 + Pygame 2.3.0

+## Part of the source code is adapted from MIT License of https://github.com/sourabhv/FlapPyBird, here to thank him/her

 ## Source code can not be run directly, need to use a special compilation way to compile after running.